crowdwave/checkpoint401/README.md

 * Route Handler: The handler function checks the request and returns true or false.
 * Decision: Checkpoint 401 returns a 200 OK response if the request is allowed, or a 401 Deny response if it is denied.
 * Response to NGINX/Caddy: The decision is sent back to NGINX/Caddy.
-* NGINX/Caddy Decision: NGINX/Caddy forwards the request to the application server if allowed.
+* NGINX/Caddy Decision: NGINX/Caddy forwards the request to the application server only if an HTTP status 200 was returned from the forward auth server.

 ## Why Use a Forward Auth Server?